This information explains multidrug resistant organisms (MDROs), including how they are spread and how MDRO infections are treated.

 What isolation precautions are taken in the hospital if I have an MDRO infection?

 Isolation precautions are steps we take to stop infections from spreading from person to person.
-If you’re diagnosed with or exposed to an MDRO infection while you’re in the hospital:
+If you’re diagnosed with an MDRO infection while you’re in the hospital:

 - You will be placed in a private room.